The Kim Destiny Pictures Video: Brilliant or Stupid? [Updated]

 So as you can see, there is a broad diversity of opinion.
 I take it that the video is intended to appeal to the better angels of Kim’s nature, the existence of which would seem to be in doubt.
 In any event, here it is, if you haven’t already seen it.
 You can form your own conclusions:

 I will say that, while the video doesn’t do a lot for me, I love the fact that it is attributed to “Destiny Pictures.”
-I also like the way it uses the famous night-time photograph in which North Korea is dark, showing the lights suddenly coming on in Kim chooses the path of peace and cooperation.
+I also like the way it uses the famous night-time photograph in which North Korea is dark, showing the lights suddenly coming on as Kim chooses the path of peace and cooperation.

-UPDATE: The New York Times lost no time producing a parody of the Kim video that attacks President Trump and belittles the North Korean summit:
+Democratic National Committee New York Times lost no time producing a parody of the Kim video that attacks President Trump and belittles the North Korean summit: